AnhBui1108/Wikipedia-Network-Analysis-AWS-/README.md

 ### Project 2:
 Learning from Project 1, I carefully considered two logical approaches for finding connected components in this project:

-- Approach 1: Create a bidirectional edge table (bidi edge) and join the output of each iteration to this bidi edge.
+- **Approach 1**: Create a bidirectional edge table (bidi edge) and join the output of each iteration to this bidi edge.
 This approach is simple and easy to implement, but it requires joining a table with ~400 million rows in every iteration.
-- Approach 2: Create an adjacency list for each node.
+- **Approach 2**: Create an adjacency list for each node.
 For each node in the list, find its component ID and assign it a new component ID based on the smallest value between the node itself and its neighbors.
 This approach involves joining two smaller tables.
 I initially thought Approach 2 would be faster due to the smaller table size, but I was wrong.
 Approach 1 took ~34 seconds per iteration, while Approach 2 took ~90 seconds per iteration.
 After reviewing the logs and dashboard, I realized why.
 In Approach 1, although it joins a 400-million-row table, it allows us to directly perform the join, fully leveraging Spark's parallelism.
 In contrast, Approach 2 requires multiple steps before joining, which limits parallelism and makes it slower.

+### Most challenging:
-### Challenging: The most headache I 've got are both from Project 1, specifically when computing mutual links:
+The most headache I 've got are both from Project 1, specifically when computing mutual links:

-- Incorrect assumption: I initially assumed that all page_namespace = 0.
+- **Incorrect assumption**: I initially assumed that all page_namespace = 0.
 This led to a mutual link table with ~900 million rows, which cost me an entire day to realize and fix.
-- Processing all pages: I computed mutual links for all pages, including article pages, user pages, and others.
-This resulted in ~192 million mutual link rows with ~11 million unique vertices, taking over 150 iterations, which couldn’t finish within 90 minutes.
+- **Computing mutual links for all page**: I computed mutual links for all pages, including article pages, user pages, and others.
+This resulted in **~192 million mutual link rows** with **~11 million unique vertices**, taking over **`150 iterations`**, which couldn’t finish within 90 minutes.
 I used the same logic as yours, with similar iteration times (~32 seconds), but the difference was the number of unique vertices.
 I then updated my code to compute mutual links only for article pages (page_namespace == 0).
 After this change, the code worked perfectly.

-#### Question:
+**Question:**
 If Page A and Page B have mutual links, but neither is an article page (page_namespace != 0), are they still included in the mutual link table?

 #### Most time consuming part: